core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a protected message, a recipient endpoint retrieves a Security Context as in {{RFC8613}}.
 An endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Group OSCORE Security Context to process Group OSCORE messages as defined in this document.

-To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example based on the presence of Signature Algorithm and/or Pairwise Key Agreement Algorithm in the Common Context.
-Alternatively implementations can use an additional parameter in the Security Context, to explicitly signal that it is intended for processing Group OSCORE messages.
+To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example based on the presence of Signature Algorithm and Pairwise Key Agreement Algorithm in the Common Context.
+Alternatively, implementations can use an additional parameter in the Security Context, to explicitly mark that it is intended for processing Group OSCORE messages.

 If either of the following conditions holds, a recipient endpoint MUST discard the incoming protected message: